sendgrid/sendgrid-php/README.md

 ## Installation

+It is recommended you install using [Composer](http://getcomposer.org).
+It is easier than installing from source.

 ### Install with Composer

 If you are using [Composer](http://getcomposer.org) to manage dependencies, you can add SendGrid with it.